 Most cloud-based business phone systems have features that allow users to screen calls according to a designated schedule or by selecting the DND function.
 Some systems, like RingCentral, can even route calls to agents based on the ZIP code or country.

 Depending on your VoIP provider, your call screening options may include:

-- Send callers to voicemail
+- Call routing rules that direct unknown callers to voicemail automatically

 Call Screening Benefits

 If your company deals with a high volume of incoming calls, screening helps with call management.
 For employees, call screening can enhance their productivity when completing important projects.
 Likewise, business owners can focus on tasks at hand but opt to receive alerts when important clients call.

 Call screening provides several benefits, including:

 - Prioritizing callers: Sync your contact list to your VoIP services to accept known callers while sending others to voicemail.

 - Increasing productivity: Help staff concentrate on projects and reduce distractions by turning on the DND feature.

 - Decreasing spam: Stop unwanted callers by blocking their number and add an optional courtesy message for blocked callers.